richardpowellus/android-docker-arm/README.md

-# Android Docker ARM64 - WhatsApp Headless
+# Android Docker Multi-Architecture

-A Docker container for running Android emulator on ARM64 architecture with WhatsApp support and remote UI access via VNC/noVNC.
+A Docker container for running Android emulator with support for both ARM64 and AMD64 architectures.
+Provides remote UI access via VNC/noVNC for headless operation.

 ## Features

-- ✅ Android 13 (API 33) emulator optimized for ARM64
+- ✅ Android 13 (API 33) emulator for ARM64 and AMD64
+- ✅ Multi-architecture support (ARM64/AMD64)
 - ✅ Headless operation with VNC server
 - ✅ Web-based access via noVNC (browser-based VNC client)
-- ✅ Pre-configured for WhatsApp installation
 - ✅ Persistent data storage
 - ✅ Hardware acceleration support (KVM)
 - ✅ ADB access for remote management
+- ✅ Pre-built images via GitHub Actions

 ## Prerequisites

 - Docker and Docker Compose installed
-- ARM64 architecture (Apple Silicon, AWS Graviton, etc.)
+- ARM64 (Apple Silicon, AWS Graviton) or AMD64 (x86_64) architecture
 - At least 8GB RAM recommended
 - KVM support (optional, for better performance on Linux)

 ## Quick Start

-### Option 1: Using Pre-built Image from GitHub Container Registry (Recommended for Portainer)
+### Option 1: Using Pre-built Image from GitHub Container Registry (Recommended)

-The easiest way to use this project is with the pre-built ARM64 image from GitHub Container Registry.
+The easiest way to use this project is with the pre-built multi-architecture image from GitHub Container Registry.

 #### 1. Pull and Start Container